Last updated on May 8th, 2026 at 10:26 am

 When To Plant

 Best to fertilize once per month starting in early spring and ending in mid-summer.
-Use a good fertilizer with a higher analysis of phosphorus it’s the middle number on all fertilizers.
+Use a good fertilizer with a higher analysis of phosphorus, which is the middle number on all fertilizers.

 Where to place these plants?

-Plant them in flowering beds along the border wall or in the middle with other shorter-type plants.
+Plant them in flower beds along the border wall or in the middle with other shorter-type plants.
 They will bloom from early spring until it gets really hot.
-You can also use them in containers plant them in the middle of the pot and use shorter trailing plants for a great effect.
+You can also use them in containers, plant them in the middle of the pot, and use shorter trailing plants for a great effect.

 Geraniums are good companion plants.